Soldier of Fortune (magazine): History

 During the Bush War, about 13,395 whites left Rhodesia annually, which were losses that Rhodesia could ill afford, given the small number of whites compared to blacks.
 The white flight caused by the Bush War led to the Rhodesian Army having significant problems in maintaining enough white soldiers to continue the war.
 The Rhodesian military had much difficulty in replacing men killed or wounded in the war, and by 1977 the Rhodesian security forces had been pushed to their breaking point by manpower shortages.
 By 1977, the Rhodesian security forces were on the defensive and had been forced to cede control of vast areas of rural Rhodesia to the ZIPRA and ZANLA guerrillas, owing to manpower shortages.
 Rhodesia was trapped in a vicious circle, as the Rhodesian forces lost of control more of the countryside, and more whites chose to leave.
 As the "white flight" continued, the more the Rhodesians continued to lose.

-Unlike South Africa whose white population was both larger and longer established, Rhodesia was highly dependent upon recruiting white men from abroad to replace its losses in the war.
-Brown was inspired to found Soldier of Fortune in 1975 after a visit to Rhodesia, where an American friend, a veteran of the Vietnam war who was now serving the para-military British South Africa Police, which despite its name was the police force of Rhodesia, who told him that Rhodesia was losing the war because of a shortage of white manpower.
+Unlike South Africa, whose white population was both larger and longer established, Rhodesia was highly dependent upon recruiting white men from abroad to replace its losses in the war.
+Brown was inspired to found Soldier of Fortune in 1975 after a visit to Rhodesia, where an American friend, a veteran of the Vietnam war who was now serving the para-military British South Africa Police (which despite its name was the police force of Rhodesia), told him that Rhodesia was losing the war because of a shortage of white manpower.

 Brown was well aware that Rhodesia was losing the Bush War and used Soldier of Fortune as a forum to recruit soldiers for Rhodesia.
 Brown worked closely with the chief recruiting officer of the Rhodesian Army, Major Nick Lamprecht, on using Soldier of Fortune to recruit white American men for the Rhodesian Army.
 Lamprecht wrote in an article in Soldier of Fortune urging white American men to come to fight for Rhodesia, writing that: "Rhodesia has many things to offer.
 Good Rhodesian beer, a friendly populace, and what I would describe as a free and easy, unhurried way of life, lots of wide open spaces".